pinchbv/floor/floor/README.md

 You can then query the view via a DAO function like an entity.

+It is possible for DatabaseViews to inherit common fields from a base class, just like in entities.

 #### Limitations
 - It is now possible to return a `Stream` object from a DAO method which queries a database view.
 But it will fire on **any** `@update`, `@insert`, `@delete` events in the whole database, which can get quite taxing on the runtime.
 Please add it only if you know what you are doing!